 The point is, in order to succeed, you have to try.
 We have to conquer fear.
 You won’t always hit the mark, but do you know what happens when we fail?

-In the picture at the top of this post you see a picture of me and my youngest daughter Jolie (then 7).
+In the picture above, you see a picture of me and my youngest daughter Jolie (then 7).
 We’re zip lining in Costa Rica there, about to plummet off the last of 10 lines.
 That line was also the highest and longest.

 Or we could just jump off!
 Which is exactly what we did.